BonoboPLC/bonoboplc_wiki/solutions/subscription-lottery.md

 ### How should I budget for paying Lottery prizes?

-On average, a Lottery game will pay prizes, equal to approximately 35% of the value of ticket sales.
+On average, our pre-configured Lottery games will expect to pay 35-60% of ticket sales as prizes.

 This expected value is estimated to be reached over a statistically meaningful sample of tickets sold.
 As you sell more tickets, the prize payout percentage will move towards this expected average.
 However, there can be fluctuations in the short run.